doorlay/garminmaps/README.md

-## Setup
-1. `python3 -m venv .venv`
-2. `source .venv/bin/activate`
-3. `pip3 install -r requirements.txt`

 ## Usage
 Run `python3 tests/example.py` to generate example graphs from your Garmin Connect data.
 This can take around 30 seconds, depending on how many activities you have recorded.
 If you do not have a valid Garmin OAuth token, you will be prompted for your Garmin credentials.
 These credentials will be used to generate an OAuth token, valid for one year, stored in `~/.garminmaps` on your host.

+## Dev setup
+1. `python3 -m venv .venv`
+2. `source .venv/bin/activate`
+3. `pip3 install -r requirements.txt`

-## Contributing
+## Dev release
-Run `ruff format && ruff check` prior to committing code.
+1. Prior to commiting code, run `ruff format && ruff check`
+2. `python3 -m build`
+3. Upload the tarball in the dist folder to [PyPi](https://pypi.org/).

 ## Future Work
 - Add support for range-based plotting